 The sexually transmitted Infections or STIs are any infections that usually passes between individuals through sexual contact.
 Earlier, both STDs and STIs came under the same category called Venereal Diseases or VD.
 An infection can be caused by a germ, bacteria, parasite or virus present in the body, while the affected person doesn’t necessarily show any symptoms.
 But as discussed, in the case of STDs, the affected person shows discomforts of having the disease.

-HIV, chlamydia, genital herpes, genital warts, gonorrhea, some forms of hepatitis, syphilis, and trichomoniasis are some of the known STDs transmitted through sexual and non-sexual ways.
+HIV, chlamydia, genital herpes, genital warts, gonorrhoea, some forms of hepatitis, syphilis, and trichomoniasis are some of the known STDs transmitted through sexual and non-sexual ways.
 A person who is already infected with an STD is at higher risk of contracting HIV while having unprotected sex.
 The risk gets higher in case of open genital sores, which provides a break in the skin through which the virus can enter the body.
 Once the HIV enters the bloodstream, it slowly develops a condition commonly known as AIDS or acquired immunodeficiency syndrome, which in effect, is the progressive failure of the person’s immune system.